ICT Police Arrest Key Suspect In Child Abduction Case - UrduPoint

 ICT Police Arrest Key Suspect In Child Abduction Case

+Islamabad Capital Territory (ICT) Police's Tarnol Police team has successfully rescued a 4-year-old boy, Abu Bakr, who was abducted for ransom, and arrested the main suspect involved in the crime, Senior Superintendent of Police (SSP) Operations Muhammad Arsalan Shahzaib announced during a media briefing at the Rescue-15 office on Friday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jan, 2025) In a major operation by Tarnol Police, the main suspect involved in the abduction of a minor for ransom has been arrested, Senior Superintendent of Police (SSP) Operations Muhammad Arsalan Shahzaib said during a media conference at Rescue 15 office on Friday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jan, 2025) Islamabad Capital Territory (ICT) Police's Tarnol Police team has successfully rescued a 4-year-old boy, Abu Bakr, who was abducted for ransom, and arrested the main suspect involved in the crime, Senior Superintendent of Police (SSP) Operations Muhammad Arsalan Shahzaib announced during a media briefing at the Rescue-15 office on Friday.

-SSP Shahzaib said the suspect, along with his accomplices, abducted the child with the intent to demand a ransom of Rs 50 lakh.

-Upon receiving the report of the kidnapping, the child's father filed a report at the police station, and using the phone number from which the kidnapper contacted the family, the police traced the suspect.
-Upon receiving the report of the kidnapping, police immediately registered a case (No. 993, under section A-364, PPC) at Tarnol Police Station.
+SSP Shahzaib stated that the victim's father, Muhammad Kashif, reported the incident to the Tarnol Police Station on December 29, 2024.

+Kashif informed police that his son had gone outside to play and was kidnapped by unidentified individuals.
+The kidnappers subsequently demanded a ransom of Rs 5 million and issued threats to harm the child if the demand was not met.

+The police employed a combination of advanced technical tools and human intelligence to locate the suspects.

+During the operation, the Primary suspect, Akhtar Nawaz, a local resident living near the victim’s home, was apprehended.
+Police confirmed Nawaz’s involvement in the abduction and safely rescued Abu Bakr without the payment of any ransom.
+Efforts are ongoing to apprehend Nawaz’s accomplices, who remain at large.

-Shahzaib further revealed that a local resident, Akhtar Nawaz, who lives near the child's house, is directly involved in the crime.
-"Human intelligence played a crucial role in this case," SSP Shahzaib said.
+"Human intelligence played a crucial role in solving this case swiftly," SSP Shahzaib stated.

-Following swift action, the Inspector General (IG) police Ali Nasir Rizvi took immediate notice of the situation and formed a special police team to investigate.
-Utilizing both technical and human resources, the police managed to trace and rescue the child in a very short period.

-SSP Operations confirmed that efforts are ongoing to arrest the other accomplices involved in the crime.
-"We are committed to ensuring that the arrested suspect faces appropriate legal consequences," said the SSP.
+He further assured the public that all individuals involved in this heinous crime would be brought to justice.

-The child's parents expressed their gratitude to the police for their swift and effective efforts in recovering their child.
-"We deeply appreciate the efforts of the Islamabad Police," the parents said.
+The child was safely reunited with his parents, who expressed their profound gratitude to the Islamabad Police.
+"We are deeply thankful to the police for their swift and effective action in rescuing our son," Muhammad Kashif said.

-IG Rizvi praised the efforts of the police teams involved in the successful operation and announced rewards for their outstanding work./APP-rzr-mkz
+IG Syed Ali Nasir Rizvi commended the police teams for their exceptional performance in resolving the case and announced cash rewards and commendation certificates to recognize their efforts.

+This successful operation highlights the Islamabad Police's commitment to maintaining public safety and ensuring justice for victims and their families./APP-rzr-mkz

 Recent Stories